Global Missions

 Steve and Barbara Johnson (YWAM, Hungary)

 Steve Johnson serves as the Base Director for YWAM’s ministry in Budapest, Hungary where he is responsible for the ministries of all the YWAM teams that serve the city.
 These teams are made up of 14 full-time missionaries from 9 different nations.
-The ministry work that YWAM Hungary participates in is varied and includes street evangelism, feeding the homeless, serving refugees, a discipleship training school, a coffee house, alpha course, and supporting other kinds of ministries initiated by local Hungarian leaders and churches.
+The ministry work that YWAM Hungary participates in is varied and includes street evangelism, feeding the homeless, serving refugees, a discipleship training school, a coffee house, Alpha course, and supporting other kinds of ministries initiated by local Hungarian leaders and churches.
 In addition to all of this work, the Johnson’s own a large apartment house, which Barbara manages, where some of the staff resides.
 This is also where students and visiting outreach teams are able to stay.

 Ministry Organizations: